Jun1l1ll1/Encoder/README.md

 I: Actually I think adobe things is the one tech thing he seems to know.
 Also he said that since everyone was here today he was just gonna trust us forever XD

 J: Fun XD Høres ut som en kul lærer egentlig ^^

+I: He is, I|m just worried that all the classes will take forever to start up and that he is gonna go a lot back and fourth making it confusing for me